hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 poetry you find nowhere else.
 Take that most marvellous Upanishad, the Katha.
 What a wonderful finish, what a most marvellous art displayed in that poem!
-How wonderfully it opens with that little boy to whom Shraddhâ came, who wanted to see Yama, and how that most marvellous of all teachers, Death himself, teaches him the great lessons of life and death!
+How wonderfully it opens with that little boy to whom Shraddhā came, who wanted to see Yama, and how that most marvellous of all teachers, Death himself, teaches him the great lessons of life and death!
 And what was his quest?
 To know the secret of death.